1 DAY OF DEEP MEDITATION

 Time: 9.30 – 17.00 h

-This day is for motivated people who have at least two years ‘more than once a week’ meditation experience and preferably some experience in embodied spiritual practices such as Tibetan, Chinese or Indian forms of yoga [tsalung, trulkhor, qigong, kumnye, pranayama, hatha yoga etc.].
-Not for people that are just curious.
+This day is for motivated people who have at least two years of ‘more than once a week’ meditation experience, and preferably some experience in embodied spiritual practices such as Tibetan, Chinese or Indian forms of yoga [tsalung, trulkhor, qigong, kumnye, pranayama, hatha yoga etc.].
+The day is not open to people who are just curious.

 Dutch or English [if there are non-Dutch speakers].